 The Power Struggle of Coal

-Coal, like oil, is a fossil fuel which in the current climate of 'greenhouse effect' is a dirty word due to the greenhouse gases released during its use.
-Britain was fortunate in sitting on a large oil and natural gas reserve in the North Sea just off the west coast of Scotland, although it is a limited resource and reserves are being depleted.
-However, Britain is sitting on 200 years' worth of untapped coal reserves under our feet that's not being mined and under the current political climate isn't likely to be either for the following reasons:-
+Coal, like oil, is a fossil fuel which, in the current climate of 'greenhouse effect,' is a dirty word due to the gases released during its use.
+Britain was fortunate in sitting on a large oil and natural gas reserve in the North Sea just off the west coast of Scotland although the limited reserves are being depleted.
+However, Britain is sitting on 200 years worth of untapped coal reserves under our feet that's not being mined—under the current political climate, it isn't likely to be mined for the following reasons:

-1. Firstly, and the one on the tip of most peoples tongues, the so called greenhouse effect.
-Burning coal in traditional coal power stations to produce electricity releases vast amounts of greenhouse gases, and other unwanted pollutants, into the atmosphere, although technology exists that with political and populous will could be further developed to filter out and collect these unwanted pollutants; many of which could be re-used as a by-product beneficially in other manufacturing processes for producing other products.
+- The first and main reason is the so-called greenhouse effect.
+Burning coal in traditional coal power stations to produce electricity releases vast amounts of greenhouse gases and other pollutants into the atmosphere.
+However, the technology exists that could be further developed to filter out and collect these pollutants.
+Many of these pollutants could be reused as a by-product beneficially in other manufacturing processes.

-2. The second reason for ceasing large scale coalmining in Britain is the increased cost of digging ever increasingly deep seams of coal from the ground; but I'm sure with advancements in modern technology and the political will many of the technical issues could be overcome and coal production could be made more cost effective.
+- The second reason for ceasing large-scale coal mining in Britain is the increased cost of digging increasingly deep seams of coal from the ground.
+At the same time, I'm sure with advancements in modern technology and political will that most technical issues can be overcome and coal production can be made more cost-effective.

-3. The third and I think the real underlying reason why the coal industry was decimated in the 1980s in the UK was purely political in that at the time coal was the prime power source for running British Industry, providing most of the electricity needs for commercial properties and domestic homes alike; this high level of dependence on coal for power gave the coalminers mining the coal the potential power to bring the country to its knees during any industrial dispute.
+- The third and (I think) real underlying reason why the coal industry was decimated in the 1980s in the UK was purely political.
+At the time, coal was the prime power source for running British industry, providing most of the electricity needs for commercial properties and domestic homes alike.
+This high level of dependence on coal for power gave the coal miners the potential power to bring the country to its knees during an industrial dispute.